christopher-buss/roblox-ts-eslint-config/README.md

   formatters: {
     css: true, // by default use Prettier
     html: true, // by default use Prettier
-    toml: 'dprint', // use dprint for TOML
-    markdown: 'prettier' // use prettier for markdown }
+    markdown: 'prettier', // use prettier for markdown
+    toml: 'dprint' // use dprint for TOML
+  }
 })
 ```